brendan-liang/rcja-24/journal/journal.md

 ## Progress

-We focused on implementing an algorithm for the Spike Prime bot to reorientate itself when it was facing the wrong way, while not disrupting its movement.
+We focused on implementing a method for the Spike Prime bot to reorientate itself when it was facing the wrong way, while not disrupting its movement.
 We achieved this through what we called “Yaw Adjustment”, where the inverse of the yaw rotation offset (basically just rotation parallel to the ground) was split among multiple iterations, and the rotation was added to the motor speeds, in order to slowly rotate to yaw=0 (facing forward).

 Since the dividing calculation was done each iteration, it made it so that the amount it rotated would get gradually smaller at an exponential rate, which made the rotations larger if there was a large offset, and smaller if there was a small offset.